carneiroigor/twitter-clone/README.md

 <h2 id="deploy">Deploy 🌐</h2>

-You can find the deployed app at: (NOT FINISHED)
+You can find the deployed app at: (NOT-FINISHED)